magodo/magodo.github.io-old/_posts/2016-01-31-concurrent-programming.markdown

 title: "Concurrent Porgramming"
 ---

-> Introducing concurrent programming concept and highlight some key points
+> This post introduce concurrent programming concept and highlight some key points
 <!--excerpt-->

-# Mordern OS provide 3 basic approach for building concurrent programs
+Mordern OS provide 3 basic approach for building concurrent programs

 1. Process
   * each logical control flow is a process